PRO SE ASSISTANCE PROGRAM

 Buffalo

-The Pro Se Assistance Program in Buffalo will be re-opening for in-person consultation on Wednesday, August 23, 2023, between 11:30 a.m. and 2:00 p.m.
-It had been operating on a remote basis only during the pandemic.
-It will be open each Wednesday thereafter at that same time through November 15, 2023, with plans to reopen again in person in January 2024.
+The Pro Se Assistance Program in Buffalo will be open for in-person consultation on Wednesdays only between 11:30 a.m. and 2:00 p.m. from February 7 through April 17, 2024.
 If you are a pro se litigant in need of legal advice, you may visit the Program in Buffalo at the Robert H. Jackson United States Courthouse, 2 Niagara Square, Buffalo, New York in the office located within the public entrance to the Clerk’s Office on the Second Floor.

 If you cannot visit the Courthouse in Buffalo, you may still obtain assistance by contacting the Erie County Bar Association Volunteer Lawyers Project at (716) 847-0662, ext.
 340. You can also contact the Program at this number when the Program is not open for in person visits.